gbdk-2020/gbdk-2020/docs/pages/20_toolchain_settings.md

 -Idir	add `dir' to the beginning of the list of #include directories -K don't run ihxcheck test on linker ihx output
 -lx	search library `x'
--m	select port and platform: "-m[port]:[plat]" ports:gbz80,z80 plats:ap,duck,gb,sms,gg
+-m	select port and platform: "-m[port]:[plat]" ports:sm83,z80,mos6502 plats:ap,duck,gb,sms,gg,nes
 -N	do not search the standard directories for #include files -n	emit code to check for dereferencing zero pointers -no-crt do not auto-include the gbdk crt0.o runtime in linker list